π¨ CSS For Kids

 - Try changing

-to make it faster or slower. - You can animate size, color, position, or even spinning!
+2sto1sor5sto make it faster or slower. - You can animate size, color, position, or even spinning!

 - Mix animations together for more fun!